Experience exciting events every day of the year!

 The left-hand fork is not accessible over land and requires interested viewers to use a SUP (stand-up paddleboard), kayak or canoe to get there.
 The right-hand fork can be accessed by land and requires about a 2.5-mile hike in from the Skullcrack Canyon parking area.

 We’ve heard reports of people who pick up the fish for photo opportunities or who let their dogs loose to chase the fish in the streams.
-Please don't do that.
+Please don't be that person.
 Be ethical and don't interrupt their journey.
 You'll still have plenty of great photo and video opportunities!

 Please stay out of the stream beds and keep dogs on leash.